-Worth noting is that Plusnet allow customers to bundle Caller ID and the options that cost £2.50.
+Worth noting is that Plusnet allow customers to bundle Caller Display and the options that cost £2.50.
 Taking two will cost £3.00 extra a month, and each extra service will add £1.50 to the total bundle price, up to £7.50 for all five.

-Plusnet have announced their past few price rises in the summer, with the new charges coming into effect in September.
+Plusnet announce their annual price rises in the summer, with the new charges coming into effect in September.
 This puts them ahead of the bulk of ISPs, and can make them look a little less competitive for a short while.

 But as they're a little cheaper than the Big Four to begin with, they usually regain their edge within a few months - as happened in 2014 when a rash of rivals announced their price rises just in time for Christmas.

 It used to be the case that canny customers could benefit even further from Plusnet's upfront line rental deal which brings down the equivalent monthly cost of line rental.
-Up until very recently it cost £155.88 a year, equivalent to £12.99 a month.
+Up until September 2015 it cost £155.88 a year, equivalent to £12.99 a month.

 Now, however, it costs £185.88 a year, or £15.49 a month - less than TalkTalk's upfront line rental, but only by £6 over the year.

 Plusnet are among the cheapest available when it comes to fibre services - and from August 2016 they're increasing the speed of their entry level fibre to up to 52Mb.

 It's often a fight between TalkTalk and Plusnet as to which of them is cheaper, even bearing in mind that Plusnet are boosting the speed of their entry level fibre.
-Even so, Virgin Media (who we look at in more detail here) aren't that much more expensive, while BT's 38Mb fibre costs more than Virgin's cheapest - faster - option.
+Even so, Virgin Media (who we look at in more detail here) aren't that much more expensive, while BT's up to 52Mb fibre costs more than Virgin's up to 50Mb deal.

-Finally, note that, historically, Plusnet kept prices low by only passing the biggest discounts on to those in market B exchanges - which are the most competitive areas and the cheapest to supply.
+Finally, note that, historically, Plusnet kept prices low by only passing the biggest discounts on to those in the most competitive areas, which are the cheapest to supply.
 The UK's exchanges were split into three categories, known as Markets 1, 2, and 3, in order of increasing competition.